 Choosing an RV Rental

-There are a wide range of RV models available for rent, especially if you are looking at peer-to-peer rental platforms like Outdoorsy or RVshare.
+There is a wide range of RV models available for rent, especially if you are looking at peer-to-peer rental platforms like Outdoorsy, RVezy, or RVshare.
 It may be tempting to choose based on price, but dig a little deeper to make sure your rental will be a good fit for your family.
 Make sure there’s a designated bed for every traveler—changing the dinette or couch into a bed every night will get old fast, trust us.
 You’ll also want to find a kitchen that is stocked with essentials and well-equipped for any meal preparation that you might be planning.
-Many campground bathhouses are still not open due to COVID-19 concerns, so a full bathroom in the RV rental should be a priority this summer.
+If you don’t want to use the campground bathhouse, look for an RV rental with a full bath onboard.
 If you’re looking to travel with any four-legged family members, search for a rental that is pet-friendly.
 Lastly, you’ll want to think about the gear you’re bringing on your RV adventure.
 Make sure your rental can accommodate any bikes, kayaks, or canoes.

 Here are some more quick tips for picking out the perfect RV rental: